-- 1 From the menu, click Security > Security Events.
+- 1 In the Navigation Menu, click Security > Security Events.
 The Security Events log appears. - 2 Click Export this event log from this access point.
 A File Download box may appear.

 - 3 Click Save.
 The Save As dialog box appears. - 4 Choose where you want to save the SECLOG.CSV file and click Save.